 - 1. All players will be placed on a roster comprised of kids from their elementary/middle school.
 (Exception, see #6).
 Home-school players will be placed on a school team closest to their residence. - 2.
 If enough players in a particular grade and school turn out to form more than one team, then the coaches will participate in a private draft held at the Club with the Athletic Director present.
 The first ten legally registered and paid players are guaranteed a roster spot.
 They cannot be cut and they may be moved only if schools combine.
 They will be included in a draft. - 3.
 A player may play up one grade level only.
-A player may not play down.
+A player may not play down a level.
 A player may not "bump" an appropriately graded player, with the exception of the head coach's child.
-Example: A 4th-grader may play in the 5th/6th division, but a 3rd-grader may not.
-Note: The Athletic Director reserves the right to require an inappropriately-aged player to play at their corresponding grade level at any time. - 4.
+Example: A 2nd grader may play 3rd/4th grade, but a 1st grader may not.
+Note: The Athletic Director reserves the right to require an inappropriately aged player to play at the corresponding grade level at any time. - 4.
 A coach may not reserve a player, except for the coach's own child.
-A player/parent may not reserve a coach; but must go through the registration process.
-The child of the head coach will be the 4th pick of the draft.
-Each team is limited to one head coach and one assistant coach.
-The assistant coach is not selected until after the draft. - 5.
-The determining number for having a draft is 16 or more players.
-The Athletic Director will make every effort to build two or more teams, if applicable, and may require extra time to do so. - 6.
+A player/parent may not reserve a coach; but must go through the sign-up process.
+The child of the head coach will be the 4th pick in draft.
+Each team is limited to one head and one assistant coach.
+Assistant coach is not selected until after the draft. - 5.
+The determining number for conducting a draft is 16 or more players.
+The Athletic Director will make every effort to build two or more teams; if applicable, and may require extra time to do so. - 6.
 A player may play for a different school if: - a.
-There is no team planned at the school the player attends, including players from private schools and public schools outside the local school districts. - b.
-The player is sent to another school due to a full roster. - c.
-Personal or disciplinary reasons of exceptional or extraordinary circumstances (custody issues, no-contact orders, etc.).
+There is no team planned at the school the player attends; including players from private schools and public schools outside the local school districts. - b.
+The player is sent to another school to complete a roster/team. - c.
+Personal or disciplinary reasons of exceptional or extraordinary circumstance (custody issues, no-contact orders, etc.).
 The Athletic Director will make the final ruling in these cases. - 7.
-Students who attend a private school may elect to play on a public-school team if their school does not have a team; however, they must play for the public school closest to their residence. - 8.
+Students who attend a private school may elect to play on a public school team if their school does not have a team; however, they must play for the school which they would normally attend. - 8.
 All children MUST be members of the Club and have all fees paid prior to the first game.
-A player may NOT practice until the Club has their registration and COVID-19 waiver.
+A player may NOT practice until the Club has their registration.
 Once the roster is full at 10, no additions or deletions can be made. - 9.
-After a roster is full, placement will be based upon open spots on other teams/rosters. - 10.
-Note: The Athletic Director will try to create full rosters on all teams.
+After a roster is full, placement will be based upon open spots on other rosters. - 10.
+Note: The minimum roster number is 8, and the maximum is 10.
+There are absolutely NO exceptions and no requests or circumstances will be considered.
+The Athletic Department will attempt to create full rosters.
 Only players approved and/or placed by the Athletic Director are eligible to play. - 11.
 The Club cannot and will not guarantee any team or coach for any reason, including transportation.
 All players MUST go through the appropriate registration process.
-We will do our best to accommodate requests; but cannot make any guarantees.
-The Placement Policy guides our roster decisions.
+We will do our best to accommodate requests; but cannot make guarantees.
+The Placement Policy guides our decisions.